 In the previous post, we learned the nature of smart contracts and talked about different use cases in the market.
 In this article, we will touch on technical aspects and review the most trending smart contract platforms.
 At the end of the reading, you will have a clear understanding of which platform is right for your business.

-To decide on a smart contract platform, you need to understand the criteria by which to make a choice.
+To decide on a smart contract platform, you need to understand the criteria to make a choice.
 The most critical factors to consider are:

 - Type of network